AndyObtiva/glimmer/README.md

 Note that in all the data-binding examples above, there was also an observer attached to the `button` widget to trigger an action on the model, which in turn triggers a data-binding update on the `list` or `combo`.
 Observers will be discussed in more details in the [next section](#observer).

-You may learn more about Glimmer's data-binding syntax by reading the [Eclipse Zone Tutorial](http://eclipse.dzone.com/articles/an-introduction-glimmer) mentioned in resources and opening up the samples under the [samples](samples) directory.
+You may learn more about Glimmer's data-binding syntax by reading the code under the [samples](samples) directory.

 #### Tree